Oxidase test

-The oxidase test is used to determine if an organism possesses the cytochrome c oxidase enzyme.
+The oxidase test is used to determine whether an organism possesses the cytochrome c oxidase enzyme.
 The test is used as an aid for the differentiation of Neisseria, Moraxella, Campylobacter and Pasteurella species (oxidase positive).
 It is also used to differentiate pseudomonads from related species.

 Classification

 Strains may be either oxidase-positive (OX+) or oxidase-negative (OX-).

 OX+

 OX+ normally means the bacterium contains cytochrome c oxidase (also known as Complex IV) and can therefore use oxygen for energy production by converting O2 to H2O2 or H2O with an electron transfer chain.